mayaif/mern-finance/README.md

 # mern-finance

-Create vite app

-MERN Finance Dashboard application developed with React and TypeScript.
+MERN Finance Dashboard application developed with React and TypeScript

-State management handled with Redux tookit.
+State management handled with Redux tookit

 The charts were created with Recharts library